 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about radiotherapy to the prostate.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Where is the prostate?

 The prostate is a walnut sized gland found only in men that lies just below the base of the bladder and in front of the rectum.

 Radiotherapy, also known as radiation treatment, is the controlled use of high energy X-rays to treat many different types of cancer.
 The X-rays are produced electronically by a machine called a Linear Accelerator (Linac) and takes 10 – 15 minutes.

 Radiotherapy works by causing chemical and physical damage to the cancer cells in the treatment area.
 Although some normal healthy cells are also affected these are able to recover and repair themselves.

 Radiotherapy has a number of different benefits from curing some cancers after surgery but also may be used as symptom control.
 Radiotherapy does not make you radioactive and you are safe to be around people including children whilst you are on treatment.

 Your clinical oncology consultant will have already discussed the treatment, side effects and gained consent for you to receive your radiotherapy.
 There are several stages prior to you actually commencing your treatment.